FragSoc/barotrauma-docker/README.md

 ## Mods

+### Enabling

+To enable mods you've placed within the `/mods` within the container, pass the `ENABLED_MODS` env var to the container.
+This should be a comma-separated list of the folder names within the `/mods` folder which you want to load into the session.

+### Install Script

 A minimal shell script is included to install mods with.
 The script can be invoked (inside the container) with: